flexera-public/policy_templates/cost/cloud_cost_anomaly_alerts/README.md

   - Default: 1000
 - *Cost Anomaly Dimensions* - Dimensions to group data for the analysis.
 Multiple dimensions can be provided.
 Currently, custom tags cannot be used as dimensions.
   - Default: ["Cloud Vendor Account", "Cloud Vendor", "Service"]
+- *Rule Based Dimensions* - Rule Based Dimensions to group data for the analysis.
+Multiple rbd id's can be provided.
 - *Cost Metric* - Cost metric used for the analysis: amortized vs nonamortized and blended vs unblended costs.
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
 - *Window Size* - Number of days used in the calculation of the moving average